 Joy Alexander, Adjunct Instructor - Joy Alexander comes to us with over 35 years' experience preparing students to enter the workforce.
-With a bachelor's degree in Business Administration and a master's in Business Education from Loyola University of New Orleans, Louisiana plus contact with business managers, her area of expertise consists of all areas of the business arena from office clerk to entrepreneurship.
+With a bachelor's degree in Business Administration and a master's in Business Education plus contact with business managers, her area of expertise consists of all areas of the business arena from office clerk to entrepreneurship.
 In all areas she places an emphasis on operating efficiently through the use of technology.